darkbitio/mkit/README.md

 ## Quick Start

 1. Clone this repository to your Linux/OSX/WSL2 system.
-2. See the next section for building the image manually, if desired.
+2. See the [section](https://github.com/darkbitio/mkit#building-the-docker-image-manually) on building the image manually, if desired.
 3. Ensure you have the permissions to `get/list/describe` your cluster via the native APIs and you have `cluster-admin` or the `view` `ClusterRole` bound to your current account.
 4. Run the tool for your use case:
     1. AKS: